lf-lang/rfcs/text/0002-rfc-process.md

   - Removing language features.
   - Changes to the interface between the compiler and the runtime libraries.
   - Changes to the interfaces between other components of the LF ecosystem, e.g., the language server.
-  - New user facing features in the IDEs and related tools.
+  - New user-facing features in the IDEs and related tools.
   - Changes to the graphical syntax of Lingua Franca.
-  - Changes thas require signifcant updates of the handbook.
+  - Changes that require significant updates of the handbook.

 Some changes do not require an RFC:

-  - Rephrasing, reorganizing, refactoring, or otherwise "changing shape does not change meaning".
+  - Rephrasing, reorganizing, refactoring, or otherwise "changing shape that does not change meaning".
   - Additions that strictly improve objective, numerical quality criteria (warning removal, speedup, better platform coverage, more parallelism, etc.)